You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 4. Does Negative SEO Work?

-One of the reasons for this change is the fact that Google has begun to devalue link spam rather than demoting the entire website.
+One of the reasons for this change is that Google has begun to devalue link spam rather than demoting the entire website.
 While demoting adjusts the SEO ranking of your website, devaluing ensures that the spammy links are removed without it affecting the website ranking.

 5. Do You Need Off-Page SEO?